bevyengine/bevy/crates/bevy_editor/README.md

 ```

 #### `RemoteEntity`
-Representation of entities from the remote server:
+What we know about entities from the remote server:
 ```rust
 pub struct RemoteEntity {
     pub id: u32,